-&lt;sup>21 Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 77.
+21 Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 77.

-3.72 The effect of s 13B(1)(a) is that an APP entity may collect personal information (other than sensitive information) from a related body corporate without satisfying the requirements of APP 3.1 or 3.2 (see paragraphs 3.8-3.21 above).
+- generally not 'an interference with the privacy of an individual' (interferences with privacy are discussed in Chapter A (Introductory matters)).
+This provision applies to collection of information from related bodies corporate and not to other corporate relationships such as a franchise or joint-venture relationship.22 - 3.72 The effect of s 13B(1)(a) is that an APP entity may collect personal information (other than sensitive information) from a related body corporate without satisfying the requirements of APP 3.1 or 3.2 (see paragraphs 3.8-3.21 above).
 However, s 13B(1A) sets out some exceptions to this, including where the related body corporate is not an organisation.

-&lt;sup>22 Section 6(8) states 'for the purposes of this Act, the question of whether bodies corporate are related to each other is determined in the manner in which that question is determined under the Corporations Act 2001'.
+22 Section 6(8) states 'for the purposes of this Act, the question of whether bodies corporate are related to each other is determined in the manner in which that question is determined under the Corporations Act 2001'.

-Chapter 4: Australian Privacy Principle 4 - Dealing with unsolicited personal information
+Dealing with unsolicited personal information